Relaxing in Moray Speyside

 The region has a population of fewer than 100,000.
 It’s an ideal area for relaxation.
 You won’t find many big hotels in the area, rather small independents, often family run.
 Hotel accommodation is fairly thin on the ground in some areas but there are Bed and Breakfasts in most Moray Speyside villages.

 Moray Speyside offers lots of diverse self catering options, from beach cottages to converted churches to distillery cottages.
+It also hosts some of the most popular whisky hotels in Scotland.

 The Moray Firth also has a number of caravan sites, from busy family oriented to small, quiet campsites many with beaches nearby.
 There are a few inland caravan sites as well.